hanfu/hanfu.github.io/resume_en.md

 ---
 # Hanfu Zhao

-Hanfu is an civil engineer and data scientist.
+Hanfu is a civil engineer and data scientist.
 He was employed by Philadelphia City Gov., and now China Ministry of Development's research institute.
-Not only was he involved in national planning programs, but also provided data consultancy across different disciplines and sectors.
+Not only was he involved in national civil programs, but also provided data consultancy across different disciplines and sectors.
 He is interested in practical massive data mining and collaborative intelligence.

 <sup>[Download PDF ↓](/assets/jianli.pdf){:.button.button--secondary.button--pill} [Email Hanfu ↑](mailto:zhhfu29@gmail.com){:.button.button--secondary.button--pill} [Back to Site ←](/){:.button.button--secondary.button--pill} [中文版 →](/jianli.html){:.button.button--secondary.button--pill}</sup>